Comment remorquer un vélo enfant à vélo ?

 How do I tow a child's bike?

-Taking the time the first time.
+Take your time the first time

 Preparing the bike bag for towing